kfarnung/ChakraCore/doc/debug-companion.md

 * Establish project structure and basic build (including cross platform)
 * Build the HTTP/WebSockets endpoint
 * Build the HTTP request handler code
-* Build the Companion interface code
+* Build the protocol handler interface code
 * Write test cases

 ### Documentation

-* Add documentation for the JsDiagCompanion* methods to the ChakraCore wiki
+* Add documentation for the JsDebugProtocolHander* methods to the ChakraCore wiki
 * Add documentation for building the DebuggerPlatform code
 * Add documentation for using the DebuggerPlatform code